dibley1973/EventDispatcher/BlogPost_Pt2.md

 # Centralised Event Dispatcher in C# - Part 2
 This is the second part in a series of posts where I am going to share with you the solution I have used in a recent project for a centralised event dispatcher.
 All of the source code will be available in my public GitHub repositories.
 The concept I have tried to realise is a central class that can raise events for any listener to subscribe to.
-In part one we created the event dispatcher class library, and in this part we are going to consume it from a windows forms application.
+In [part one](http://www.duanewingett.info/2016/02/10/CentralisedEventDispatcherInCPart1.aspx) we created the event dispatcher class library, and in this part we are going to consume it from a windows forms application.

 ## Assumptions
-It is assumed that the reader of this article already has a good understanding of coding with C#, can create projects and solutions, classes and Windows Forms, and can add references to aproject and import references into a class.
+It is assumed that the reader of this article already has a good understanding of coding with C#, can create projects and solutions, classes and Windows Forms, and can add references to a project and import references into a class.
 It is also assumed the reader understands basic inheritance and interface implementation.

 ### Dibware.EventDispatcher.UI